nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 > Note:
 >
-> - The `Deploy Infrastructure` workflow is a prerequisite for the `Deploy to Container Apps` workflow.
+> - The `Deploy Azure Resources` workflow is a prerequisite for the `Deploy to Container Apps` workflow.
 > - The `Deploy to Container Apps` workflow is configured with a `workflow_dispatch` trigger (a manual process) for illistration purposes only.

 ## 2.2.
 Azure Kubernetes Service